 I first learned of Curitiba in the 1980s from a Scientific American article on urban planning and it had been on my list of places to visit for almost 30 years when I arrived in Brazil in 2012.
 I also learned about Curitiba in Portuguese class and, while planning the trip, I was particularly excited to discover that Museu Oscar Niemeyer is in Curitiba.

 I flew to Curitiba on Thursday November 30, 2012 and the museum visit was scheduled for the Saturday.
 I found a nice vegetarian restaurant near the museum and lunched there.
 Although not a vegetarian, I certainly enjoy vegetarian food and, in any case, there is only so much picanha that one can eat.
-As an aside, I can claim a degree of skill in finding vegetarian restaurants in unlikely places such as El Calafate (Peron must be turning in his grave) and Montevideo (didn't think that vegetables were allowed in Uruguay).
+As an aside, I can claim a degree of skill in finding vegetarian restaurants in unlikely places such as El Calafate (Peron and Kirchner must be turning in their respective graves) and Montevideo (didn't think that vegetables were allowed in Uruguay).
 The museum is sometimes called Museo do Olho (museum of the eye) on account of its most distinctive feature.
 Here are some photos:

 I thoroughly enjoyed the afternoon in the museum and, as well as viewing the exhibits, I watched a video on the life of Niemeyer and also read some biographical material.
 However, neither source mentioned when he had died.
 On returning to São Carlos the next day, I googled him and was amazed to discover that he was still alive (and due to turn 105 in a couple of weeks).
 With all this talk about Zaytsev, you're probably thinking that I borrowed a sniper rifle and picked off Brazil's National Treasure as he shuffled around the garden on his zimmer frame.
 However, reality is even more bizarre.